Menu Close

 (she/her)

-Writer, author, journalist, Associate Lecturer in English & Writing, University of Tasmania
+Adjunct Researcher, English and Writing, University of Tasmania

-Originally from the UK, Liz Evans is Associate Lecturer in English and Writing at the University of Tasmania.
+Originally from the UK, Liz Evans is an Adjunct Researcher and sessional academic at the University of Tasmania.
 Primarily a writer, she began her career as a music journalist in London during the 1990s, when she was a lead feature writer and music critic and published two books on women and rock culture.
 Her work has since appeared in The Guardian, Elle UK, The Independent, New Statesman, NME, i-D, Dumbo Feather, Womankind, TasWeekend, and Island Magazine, among many, many other publications.
 She is also a qualified psychodynamic psychotherapist.

 As a creative writer, her practise-based research is focused on the representation of women in contemporary psychological suspense fiction, and spans psychoanalytic theory, gender studies and creative writing.
 She has also been active in the fields of ecopsychology, ecofeminism, sustainability literacy, and environmental communications.

-Her fiction has earned her three fellowships and an Education Residency, and her debut novel will be published in 2024.
+Her fiction has earned her three fellowships and an Education Residency, and her debut novel, Catherine Wheel, was published in July 2024.
+Having spent a year lecturing in English and Writing units at UTas, Liz is now working full-time on her second novel for Ultimo Press.

 Experience